Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Motivation

 \section{Motivation}

-Most of the critical systems today are designed for a notional “average” user.
+Software is designed to address human needs.
+Yet, we continue to see systems that fail to meet the needs of some intended users, particularly when they are designed around a notional “average” user as shown in Figure \ref{fig_motivation}.
 This one-size-fits-all approach overlooks the needs of vulnerable groups.
 For example, in a disaster warning system, colour-only alerts may be inaccessible to users with colour vision deficiencies; small interface elements may exclude older adults with vision issues; and reliance on stable connectivity disadvantages rural populations.
 Such oversights hinder their access to critical early warnings, placing their lives and livelihoods at danger.
 When warnings cannot be understood or acted upon by the most vulnerable, the system fails in its primary purpose.
 Such oversights demonstrate the necessity of embedding human-centricity into requirements engineering for critical systems.

 This study is motivated by the need to bring human-centricity and participatory principles into the early phases of RE for critical systems.
 By deriving requirements from participatory design guidelines, modelling them through adaptive prototypes, and validating them with both communities and personas, this research demonstrates a pathway towards human-centred RE that is both socially responsible and technically rigorous.
 Ultimately, it aims to ensure that no user is left behind due to a lack of representation in the system development process.
 To achieve this, the paper investigates the following research questions: